Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 pip install -e .

-2. Run following commands to setup and update the index.
+2. Run the following command to set up and update the index.

-You'll see the index updates state in the terminal.
-For example, you'll see the following output:
+You’ll see the index update state in the terminal.
+For example, you’ll see the following output:

 documents: 9 added, 0 removed, 0 updated

 3. (Optional) I used CocoInsight to troubleshoot the index generation and understand the data lineage of the pipeline.
-It is in free beta now, you can give it a try.
-Run following command to start CocoInsight:
+It is in free beta now.
+You can give it a try.
+Run the following command to start CocoInsight:

 CocoInsight